nasa/bigstac/scripts_explore/partitioning/readme.md

 # Partitioning of Parquet files

-Here in this directory are some python notebooks demonstrating how to partition a parquet file spatially using custome code.
+A prototype project that partitions geoparquet files into smaller geoparquet files specific to one Geohash code.

+## Overview

+This project directory contains python notebooks demonstrating how to partition a parquet file spatially using [Geohash](https://en.wikipedia.org/wiki/Geohash) as the marker for partition file membership.
+The reason for breaking up large parquet files into smaller ones is so that a system can limit the number of files needing to be searched if a query bounding box can be supplied.
+The idea being to eliminate as much as posible for non-global queries.

+## Running

+All of these notebooks were developed and run under Visual Studio Code.
+There is a requirements.txt file for the third party libraries.
+Load these requirements into what every python instulation that is used by VSCode, which may not be the same one as defined in PATH.

 ## Bucket Brigade